 Constructing a bird cage can be not only satisfying, but also provides a vital chance to save resources and enjoy fun.
-Most bird lovers are not aware of the best practices maintained when building a cage for your bird.
+Most bird lovers are not aware of the best practices maintained when building a cage for their bird.
 An ideal bird cage that offers your pet with appropriate space to move around can be intriguing but sometimes costly.
 However, building your own cage can be rewarding and easy than you thought, cause we are gonna guide you about how to build a bird cage?
 Read on to know what it takes to build a bird cage.

 What you need to know before building your bird cage?